achrafkassimi/manga-site/README.md

 # 📚 Manga Set Web - Backend

 This is the **backend API** for the Manga Set Web project.
-It serves manga data fetched from [MangaDex API](https://api.mangadex.org/) to the frontend React application.
+It my project to the frontend React application.

 ---